SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-cli_demo_wifi_ble/readme.md

 ### Hardware Requirements

 - A Windows PC.
+- 802.11 ax/b/g/n Access point - For Signaling mode or End to End mode testing.
-- Spectrum Analyzer for TX RF measurement(PER-TX).
+- Spectrum Analyzer for TX RF measurement(PER-TX) - For Non -signaling mode testing.
-- Signal Generator for RX RF measurement (PER_RX).
+- Signal Generator for RX RF measurement (PER_RX) - For Non -signaling mode testing.
-- 802.11 ax/b/g/n Access point.
 - A Micro-coaxial connector plug to SMA-female cable (RF connector) for connecting the U.Fl port of the Si917 radio board to the Spectrum Analyzer or Signal Generator.
 - **SoC Mode**:
   - Standalone
     - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
     - Radio Boards
   	  - BRD4338A [SiWx917-RB4338A]
-  	  - BRD4340A [SiWx917-RB4340A]

   - Kits
   	- SiWx917 Pro Kit [Si917-PK6031A](https://www.silabs.com/development-tools/wireless/wi-fi/siwx917-pro-kit?tab=overview)
   	- SiWx917 Pro Kit [Si917-PK6032A]